tuxerator/burp/thesis/main.typ

     Experiments were conducted on datasets from OpenStreetMap, specifically Konstanz and San Francisco, with varying detour limits and POI sampling rates.
     Results show that the in-path oracle method achieves higher throughput compared to the baseline dual Dijkstra, confirming its efficiency for large-scale applications.
-    However, the oracle size was larger than expected, indicating a need for further optimization and proof refinement.
+    However, the oracle size was larger than expected, indicating a need for further optimisation and proof refinement.

     // The report concludes with insights into the practical feasibility of these algorithms and highlights areas for future work, including the need for a concrete proof of the oracle size bounds and further investigation into the impact of insufficient lemmas on algorithm performance.
   ],